-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549 FORM 10-K

-FORM 10-K

-(Mark One) X ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 19 934 Ended December 31, 2017 OR FION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT (OF 1934 Commission File e Number 001-33117 LSTAR, INC. nt as Specified in Its Charter) Delaware 41-2116508 , State or Other Jurisdiction of accorporation or Organization) (I.R.S.
-Employer Identification No.) Covington, y Square Blvd.
-Louisiana 70433 pal Executive Offices) Registrant's Telephone Number, Including Area Code (985) 335-1500 Securities registered purs uant to section 12(b) of the Act: Title of each class Name of exchange on which registered Voting Common Stock NYSE American ant to section 12(g) of the Act: None Indicate by check man rk if the registrant is a well-known seasoned issuer Yes ⊠ No □ Indicate by check man rk if the registrant is not required to file reports pur Yes □ No ⊠ during the preceding 12 m onths (or for such shorter period that the registrant quired to be filed by Section 13 or 15(d) of the Securities Exchange was required to file such reports), and (2) has been subject to such the such that the requirements for the past S 90 days.
-Yes ⊠ No □ required to be submitted a lly and posted on its corporate Web site, if any, every Interactive Da (§232.405 of this chapter) during the preceding 12 months (or for su ch shorter Yes ⊠ No □ m 405 of Regulation S-K is not contained herein and will not be conincorporated by reference in Part III of this Form 10-K or any amend
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF

+1934 For the Fiscal Year Ended December 31, 2017 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Transition Period from to Commission File Number 001-33117

+GLOBALSTAR, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+300 Holiday Square Blvd.

+Covington, Louisiana 70433

+(Address of Principal Executive Offices)

+Registrant's Telephone Number, Including Area Code (985) 335-1500

+Securities registered pursuant to section 12(b) of the Act:

+Title of each class

+Voting Common Stock

+Securities registered pursuant to section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2)

+has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No 🗆 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \mathbb{Z} No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this

+Form 10-K or any amendment to this Form 10-K.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
 (Check one):

-Large accelerated filer $oxtimes$ Accelerated filer \square Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has new or revised financial accounting standards provided pursuant to Section 13(a) has elected not to use the extended transition period for complying with any a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as define ned by Rule 12b-2 of the Exchange Act) Yes □ No ☒ The aggregate market value of the registrant's common stock held by non affiliates at June 20, 2017, the last business day of the Projectional's most
+Large accelerated filer 🗷 Accelerated filer \Box Non-accelerated filer \Box Smaller reporting company \Box (Do not check if a smaller reporting company) Emerging growth company \Box complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act) Yes 🗆 No 🗷